Feinstein returning to Senate after facing resignation calls

-WASHINGTON (AP) — Sen. Dianne Feinstein’s office disclosed Tuesday that she is returning to Washington, following an absence of more than two months in which the oldest member of Congress faced calls from within her own party to resign.
+WASHINGTON (AP) — Sen. Dianne Feinstein’s office disclosed Tuesday that she is returning to Washington following an absence of more than two months in which the oldest member of Congress faced calls from within her own party to resign.

 The 89-year-old California Democrat announced in early March that she had been hospitalized in San Francisco and was being treated for a case of shingles.
 But an expected return later that month never happened.

-Few details emerged on her condition during that time, and some Democrats openly complained that her lengthy absence was compromising the Democratic agenda in the Senate, including slowing the push to confirm President Joe Biden’s judicial nominees.
-Some urged her to step down.
+Few details emerged on Feinstein’s condition, and some Democrats openly complained that her lengthy absence was compromising the Democratic agenda in the Senate, including slowing the push to confirm President Joe Biden’s judicial nominees.
+Some in the House urged her to step down.

 Earlier this month, Feinstein said in a statement that “there has been no slowdown.”